 We are at the very beginning of the process for determining where, and indeed if, a national monument is right for our region.
-We started internally, and are now expanding to local Tribes, working groups on a range of topics, and reaching out to the general public.
+We started internally, and are now expanding to Tribes (Berry Creek Rancheria, Enterprise Rancheria, Greenville Rancheria, Konkow Valley Band, Mooretown Rancheria, Taylorsville Rancheria, and Maidu Summit Consortium), working groups on a range of topics, and reaching out to the general public as well.